 i = setvalueset(item_name, codes_array, labels_array『, images_array』);

 function allows you to dynamically change an item's current value set.
 An item's current value set is used to determine whether or not entered values are out of range.
-The current value set is also used to provide the value choices displayed in extended controls
+The current value set is also used to provide the value choices displayed in capture types

 .
 The changing of a value set is not permanent; it remains in effect only during the processing of the current case or until the next call to setvalueset